22 Reconstruction

 Nonetheless, all of us contribute taxes to museums and historical sites like Alabama’s Confederate Memorial Park that perpetuate the Lost Cause interpretation.
 After Hurricane Katrina destroyed Davis’ Presidential Library and beach home Beauvoir in Biloxi, Mississippi in 2005, U.S. taxpayers spent millions to restore the new library, operated by the Sons of Confederate Veterans (SCV).
 The cemetery features an engraving from English poet Philip Stanhope Worsley dedicated to Robert E. Lee: “No nation rose so white and fair, none fell so pure of crime.”
 The bookshop sells books on southern heroism and northern treachery and runs a machine that flattens pennies, replacing Abe Lincoln with Davis’ profile.
 The SCV is a peaceful group that disavows any association with the KKK and condemns violence.
 Yet, it sells books with favorable reinterpretations of Confederate general and Klan leader Nathan Bedford Forrest, whose popularity spiked with the election of Barack Obama, stressing parts of his biography other than when he murdered black POWs in the Ft.
 Pillow Massacre.
 With members in all fifty states, Europe, Australia, and South America, the SCV has counted among its own Harry Truman, Clint Eastwood, Paul “Bear” Bryant, Hank Williams, Jr., and Pat Buchanan.
 Their main purposes are charity, assisting genealogical research, and heritage defense.
 For some white Southerners, heritage connects innocuously to regional or ancestral pride, perhaps peppered with a dash of Lynyrd Skynyrd or Dukes of Hazzard reruns.
 The SCV defines heritage defense as educating the public that the Confederate cause didn’t concern slavery and that the Confederate battle flag doesn’t symbolize racism — a tougher sell after the Klan and other hate groups adopted Lee’s battle flag in the 20th century.
 The SCV site is worth checking out for those interested in Neo-Confederates and the general topic of historical revisionism.
 (Revisionism is often misunderstood by the public as a bad thing, but all interpretations are subject to revision from all camps.
 To argue otherwise is to over-estimate the dependability of early drafts and under-estimate the subjectivity of all interpretations.
 The Lost Cause argument itself is a classic and influential, if poorly argued, example of revisionism.)

 In 2012, the front page of the SCV site included a reenactor warning of “people in your town who will try to tell you lies about what caused the Civil War,” meaning those who argue that its root cause was slavery.
 That’s me I guess, but I’m open to changing my mind, so I popped the hood on their Research > History drop-down to hear them out.
 Their history section highlighted Lyon Gardner Taylor’s Confederate Catechism (3rd ed.
 1929), an iconic primary source for the Lost Cause.
 The Catechism traces resentment between the regions back to the Jay Treaty of 1785, the Jefferson-Burr election of 1800, and the South Carolina Nullification Crisis of 1832-33.
 It conveniently skips over the Sectional Crisis of 1846-60 before getting to the deal-breaking Lincoln election in 1860, which it accurately depicts as posing a direct challenge to Dred Scott (1857).
 Lincoln’s platform “repudiated the decision of the U.S. Supreme Court authorizing Southerners to carry their slaves into the territories.”
 It’s the same argument Lincoln and Douglas debated in 1858 and that motivated southern Democrats to seek a national law enforcing Dred Scott in their 1860 platform.
 Then again, if the idea was to either dismiss slavery as being connected to the war or emphasize states’ rights, it would be best to avoid spotlighting the Dred Scott case since it denied territorial sovereignty.
 As a catechism, the pamphlet asks a series of anticipated questions and provides the convert with rebuttals to memorize.
 Heading #2 asks the all-important question, was slavery the cause of secession or the war?
 This is the drum-roll moment and perfect opportunity to explain to skeptical outsiders — liars in your hometown if you will — how slavery didn’t cause secession.
-The explanation is that it was, instead, the “vindictive, intemperate” anti-slavery movement that was at the bottom of all the troubles.”
+The explanation is that it was, instead, the “vindictive, intemperate” anti-slavery movement that was “at the bottom of all the troubles.”
 So the Civil War wasn’t caused by slavery, but rather opposition to slavery.
-Here’s a better and shorter catechism for citizens interested in confronting our country’s true heritage: when we spill a lot of ink explaining how something isn’t about race, is it really?
-Yes.
+Here’s a better and shorter catechism for citizens interested in confronting our country’s true “heritage:” when we spill a lot of ink explaining how something isn’t about race, it is.

 Reconstruction Fizzles